Aberdeen surgeon speaks ahead of SAS: Who Dares Wins final - Evening Express

 Fitness instructor Vicki, midwife Louise, farmer Hannah and orthopaedic surgeon Louise McCullough will compete alongside four men in a series of tasks and interrogations tonight.

-Louise, a surgeon at the city’s Albyn Hospital, said: “It was an absolute privilege and honour to have taken part in the series.
+Louise, a surgeon who works for NHS Grampian, said: “It was an absolute privilege and honour to have taken part in the series.

 “To have been among the first women to compete on equal par with the guys on the programme and to have finished it as part of the absolute legends that are the final eight, makes me proud every minute.”